rofy-ai/react-spa/.rofy/rules.md

 - Implement proper error handling and loading states
 - Use TanStack Query for server state management
 - Follow the existing folder structure and naming conventions
-- If a file is getting larger than 300 lines of code, break it down into smaller chunks across files.

 ## FORBIDDEN FILES (never modify):
 - `server/backend-entry.ts`